Outgoing

 Frequently Asked Questions

-Students on the Bachelor's degree programs in Computer Science and Media Computer Science/Applied Computer Science who would like to spend a semester abroad are recommended to complete the specialization 1, i.e. the 5th semester at a partner university (24 CP).
-You are not bound to the catalog of modules and courses of your degree program.
-Together with 6 further CP from compatible modules from the compulsory area or the Bachelor's internship, the language modules and the AQUA modules, you can earn a total of 30 CP abroad.
+Students in the Bachelor's degree programs in Computer Science and Media Computer Science/Applied Computer Science who would like to spend a semester abroad are recommended to complete the modules of the compulsory elective area "Specialist specialization" (Computer Science) or the compulsory elective modules of the corresponding specialization (Applied Computer Science), i.e. the 5th semester at a partner university.
+Together with 6 additional credits from compatible modules of the compulsory area or the Bachelor's internship, the language modules and the AQUA modules, you can earn a total of 30 credits abroad.

 - Please also note that you should have already studied at TU Dresden for at least one year at the beginning of your stay abroad.